italia389/MightEMacs/ReadMe.md

 Following are some examples of MightEMacs' features and how it can be used to edit code.
 The cursor (point) is shown as (^) and keys that are typed are shown in <b>bold</b>.
 Control keys are shown as `C-X`, where `X` is usually a letter.
 Note that the `C-_` (control + underscore) key, which is used often, can be entered without holding down the shift key (control + dash), which makes it much easier to type.
+Hence, it is shown as  `C--` in the examples.

 1. Duplicate a block of lines in JavaScript: